-This photo was taken by the Austrian missionary and ethnologist Martin Gusinde.
+This photo was taken by the Polish missionary and ethnologist Martin Gusinde.
 This is the photographic record of the preparations for the last Secret Ceremony of Hain, held in 1923, in Tierra del Fuego.
 This member was known by the name of “Ulen”.
 The images obtained by Gusinde belong to the Anthropos Institute, founded in 1906 in Austria (now settled in Germany).
 The copyright belongs to the editor Xavier Barral (France).
 This image was granted exclusively for the book “21 Days at the End of the World.”
 Reproduction is prohibited.

 In its origins the Hain was ruled by the women, who had a superior position in their society.
 The main objective was to insert its members into a context of high wisdom, making them able to harmonize with the forces that govern the Earth and the Universe.
 Over time, the Fuegian society became patriarchal, and the women were deprived of their positions.
 The identities of its members have been kept in secret for thousands of years.